About the School

 For over 30 years, the School Psychology Program (with 5 full-time faculty and approximately 50 full-time students) has prepared specialist-level and doctoral-level school psychologists with a prevention and intervention orientation to practice.
 The Program has received recognition for this emphasis and its impact on practice regionally and nationally, and several alumni have been recognized by professional associations for best practices and “school psychologists of the year” awards.
 Program graduates have had a 100% pass rate on the national examination since its inception in the 1990s.

 The Sport Administration curriculum focus is on the business side of the sport industry and was developed to meet the standards of the Sport Management Program Review Council.
 The undergraduate program provides students with a strong technical foundation and the sport business skills necessary to successfully enter the field of sport management.

-The Bachelor degree program in Addictions Studies is designed for students who are interested in careers in the field of substance abuse counseling.
+The Bachelor degree program in Substance Abuse Counseling is designed for students who are interested in careers helping people impacted by substance use disorders.
 This program utilizes a clinical focus, providing students with a knowledge base for counseling, correctional, administrative, and prevention settings.
-This degree prepares students to meet all of the academic requirements to become a Licensed Chemical Dependency Counselor, Level III, with the Ohio Chemical Dependency Professionals Board (http://ocdp.ohio.gov) and certified with the International Certificate and Reciprocity Consortium (http://www.icrcaoda.org).
+This degree prepares students to meet all of the academic requirements to become a Licensed Chemical Dependency Counselor, Level III, through the Ohio Chemical Dependency Professionals Board (http://ocdp.ohio.gov).
 To become licensed, students must also meet work hour requirements and pass a written examination, both of which are extra-curricular.